 Clergy Housing Allowance

+In the U.S. and Canada, ministers can exclude monies used to provide residence from their taxable income.
 The clergy housing allowance exclusion is the most important tax benefit available to ministers and to retired ministers.
 In the U.S., employed ministers are required to pay the Social Security tax for self-employed persons (SECA) on their housing allowance, or on their parsonage allowance if they live in a church-owned parsonage.

 The housing allowance exclusion is available only to "ordained, commissioned, or licensed ministers of a church with respect to services performed in the exercise of ministry."
 "Services performed by a minister in the exercise of his or her ministry include the ministration of sacerdotal functions and the conduct of religious worship, and the control, conduct and maintenance of religious organizations...under the authority of a religious body constituting a church or church denomination."
 The clergy housing allowance can be claimed for the calendar year in which ordination occurs.